rockroman/CI_PP4-Knowledge-Flow/README.md

 </details>

-- If user is the creator of a blog two icons are displayed one for updating and other one for deleting a blog
+- If the user is the creator of a blog two icons are displayed, one for updating and the other one for deleting a blog
-- The user have functionality to post a comment under the blog.
+- The user has the functionality to post a comment under the blog.
-- Two icons are also displayed under each comment that logged in user posted so he got options to delete or update a comment
+- Two icons are also displayed under each comment that logged in user-posted so he got options to delete or update a comment
 - User Story covered with this feature:10,12
  <details><summary>See Comment section</summary>